Should You Cancel a Credit Card That Never Use?

 Types of credit refers to the variety of credit products you have, such as loans and credit cards.
 While this is a factor in your score, it might not be a strong enough factor to pay for a credit card you’re not going to use.

-Credit utilization, on the other hand, has a large impact on your credit score.
+Credit utilization, on the other hand, has a significant impact on your credit score.
 Credit utilization is the amount of money you owe on your credit in comparison to how much credit you have available to you.
 Here’s how it works:

 If you have two credit cards, each one with a $5,000 limit, and you owe $1,000 on one of them, then you have a 10% credit utilization.
 If you were to close one of those cards, bringing you to $1,000 owed out of an available $5,000, then your credit utilization suddenly jumps to 20%.